linusheimbs/rpg-game/README.md

 - [ ] Update existing sounds and add new ones

 ### Other:
-- [ ] Optimize sprite rendering based on player proximity to reduce lag
+- [x] Optimize sprite rendering based on player proximity to reduce lag
 - [x] Create main menu with full functionality and UI
 - [x] Design options menu with UI elements
 - [ ] Implement save and load functionality and UI
 - [ ] Introduce new items to the game
+- [ ] Change debug output to a console-style output system

 ### Bugfixes:
 - [x] Fix issue where player actions can cause crashes during action execution